revbayes/revbayes.github.io/tutorials/timefig_dating/index.md

 Molecular phylogenetic models use these estimates of genetic distance to infer phylogenetic divergence, in terms of topology (relationships among lineages) and branch lengths (distances along lineages).
 Phylogenetic models often measure genetic distances in units of *expected substitutions per site*.
 These distances are, in fact, the product of time (e.g. millions of years) and the substitution rate (substitutions per site per time).
 This substitution rate is often called the *molecular clock* {% cite Zuckerkandl1967 %}.
 An accurate estimate of such a clock rate would enable *molecular dating*, because a research would only need to convert molecular distances into clock "ticks" to estimate the ages of species in units of geological time.

 Ideally, a molecular phylogenetic model would decompose branch length estimates into separate estimates of substitution rates and evolutionary time.
 In real biological settings, we never know the precise time or rate underlying a molecular distance, and they must both be estimated.
-The problem is there are an infinite number of products of rate, $r$, and time, $t$, that equal a given distance, $d$.
-For example, the products of both $d = r \times t = 10 \times 1$ and $d = r \times t = 2 \times 5$ both yield the same molecular distant, $d = 10$.
-Scenarios of a fast evolution over a short time and slow evolution over a long time produce the same amount of evolutionary change.
+The problem is there are an infinite number of products of rate, $r$, and time, $t$, that equal a given distance, $v$.
+For example, the products of both $v = r \times t = 10 \times 1$ and $v = r \times t = 2 \times 5$ both yield the same molecular distance, $v = 10$.
+In either scenario, the transition probability is computed as $P(v=10) = \text{exp} \{ Qv \}$.

+Scenarios of a fast evolution over a short time and slow evolution over a long time produce the same numbers of events.
 This is known as rate-time non-identifiability.
 The phylogenetic model assigns equal likelihood to both of these alternative scenarios, so the true rate and time values cannot be learned directly from molecular data without extrinsic evidence

 This tutorial demonstrates what happens when you run a simple molecular phylogenetic analysis *without* any information to time-calibrate the tree.
 The tutorial reviews several important concepts for phylogenetic tree estimation, such as the relaxed molecular clock.
 It also demonstrates that extrinsic (non-molecular) evidence is needed to time-calibrate divergence times using standard phylogenetic approaches.